albeniraouf/downloads-organizer/README.md

 - Support organizing files in subfolders.

 ## Contact
-For questions or suggestions, open an issue or reach out via [GitHub Discussions](https://github.com/albeniraouf/downloads-organizer/discussions).
+For questions or suggestions, open an issue.

 Happy organizing!